DeMille/node-usbmux/README.md

 ## What is usbmuxd?

-All USB communication with iOS devices (including communication from iTunes) is handled by the usbmux daemon.
-When a device is plugged in, usbmuxd connects to it and acts as a middleman for communicating with the device, multiplexing TCP like connections to sockets on the device.
-(USB multiplexer = usbmux)
+All USB communication with iOS devices (including communication from iTunes) is handled through the usbmux daemon.
+When a device is plugged in, usbmuxd connects to it and acts as a middleman for communicating with the device, multiplexing TCP like connections to sockets on the device. (usbmuxd = USB multiplexer daemon)

 ## What does node-usbmux do?

-Node-usbmux provides tcp connections to sockets on iOS devices via USB.
+Node-usbmux lets you connect to any listening localhost socket on an iOS device via USB.

 Installed globally, node-usbmux's CLI lets you create TCP relays that tunnel traffic from localhost through USB to the device. (useful for accessing ssh or veency over usb)